lynaghk/profile-cljs/README.markdown

     lein cljsbuild once

-to compile the ClojureScript and open
+to compile the ClojureScript.

-    public/run.html

-in your favorite browser to run the benchmarks; refresh a few times for "statistical power".
 Now open up

     public/index.html

-to see the timing results.
+in your favorite browser and press the run button a few times.

 You'll need to serve `public` via a webserver or open up Chrome (on OS X) as

     /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome\